 The consumption of adequate safe and nutritious food is critical to our health and well-being.
 Keeping our food safe requires an understanding of food safety principles.
-There are a number of contaminants (or hazards) that could appear in our food.
-Contamination may occur at any stage during the production, processing, storage and preparation of our food.
-Good food safety practices throughout the chain from “farm to fork” will minimise the chance of contamination of our food and also minimise or even eliminate the impact of contamination that has already occurred.
+There are a number of contaminants (or hazards) that could appear in our food and contamination may occur at any stage during the production, processing, storage and preparation of our food.
+Good food safety practices throughout the food production chain from “farm to fork” will minimise the chance of contamination of our food and also minimise, or even eliminate, the impact of contamination that has already occurred.

 The hazards that could contaminate our food fall into three categories:

 Most food supply businesses use food safety programs to protect the safety of their products.
-These programs are generally based on a system called HACCP.
-HACCP stands for Hazard Analysis Critical Control Point.
-The HACCP system was initially developed for National Aeronautics and Space Administration (NASA) by the Pillsbury Company in order to supply safe food for astronauts.
-The HACCP system involves identifying things that can go wrong in the food production operation (called hazards), putting in place steps which will prevent them happening, monitoring those steps to ensure they are working and documenting the entire process.
+These programs are generally based on a system called HACCP (Hazard Analysis Critical Control Point).
+The HACCP system was initially developed for NASA by the Pillsbury Company in order to supply safe food for astronauts.
+The HACCP system involves identifying things that can go wrong in the food production operation (i.e. hazards), putting in place steps which will prevent them happening, monitoring those steps to ensure they are working and documenting the entire process.
 HACCP principles can be applied to any stage of the production, processing, storage and preparation of food.

 HACCP is a step-by-step system.
 In all, there are 12 steps required to develop and implement a HACCP plan:

 To develop a HACCP plan:

 1. Form a HACCP Team and define the scope of the HACCP plan.
 The team must provide expertise in food safety risks and risk management as well as the day-to-day operations of the business.